CLAS Office of Communications

 We also support the Dean with executive communications, such as speeches, internal and external memos, and donor communications, and produce the annual CLAS Dean’s Report.

 Our office supports College communications to a wide array of audiences.
-For alumni and donors, we produce the biannual CLAS Alumni News newsletter and support the CLAS Office of Alumni Relations and Office of Development with event materials, College marketing materials, and donor communications.
+For alumni and donors, we produce digital alumni newsletters and support the CLAS Office of Alumni Relations and Office of Development with event materials, College marketing materials, and donor communications.
 For prospective students and parents, we produce informational materials such as the CLAS Fact Sheet, and for current students, we advise the CLAS Student Leadership Board.

 Communications for Departments and Programs